mjtsai1974/DevBlog/_posts/2018-07-29-bayesian-ml-net-var-elim-order-moral.md

 >=$\frac {\phi_{A,B}(a,b)\cdot\phi_{B,C}(b,c)}{\sum_{a}\phi_{A,B}(a,b)\cdot\sum_{c}\phi_{B,C}(b,c)}$
 >=$\frac {\phi_{A,B}(a,b)}{\sum_{a}\phi_{A,B}(a,b)}\cdot\frac {\phi_{B,C}(b,c)}{\sum_{c}\phi_{B,C}(b,c)}$
 >=$P(a\vert b)\cdot P(c\vert b)$
 >This evidence is more confident in our deduction result!!
+By &#10112;, &#10113;, we can conclude that <font color="DeepPink">the probability of a variable conditioned on its Markov blanket depends only on potentials involving that node</font>.
 >
 ><font color="DeepSkyBlue">[3]</font>
 ><font color="OrangeRed">BN with evidence is Gibbs in MN</font>